-With Open as App you can mobilize existing Excel files or Google spreadsheets within minutes.
+With Open as App you can mobilize your existing data sources like Excel files or Google Sheets within minutes.
 We enable automated app creation from Excel or business systems with a cloud-based tool that does not require any programming knowledge from the user.

 This article will give you an overview of the individual steps from the Excel file to your own app.
 As with almost everywhere, Open as App also has the motto: Exercise makes the champion.
 We invite you to familiarize yourself with the individual steps in this article to speed up the learning process.